kathir-78/chat-app-frontend/README.md

 ## 🌐 Deployment

-Both the frontend and backend are deployed on AWS EC2 instances.
+Both the frontend and backend are deployed on AWS EC2 instance.

 🔗 [http://16.171.224.207](http://16.171.224.207)